 Understand some people just always seem to feel sad or angry.
-However, some people always seem to want to help someone.
+However, some people with codependency problems are always wanting to help someone.
 Do people need a friend, counselor, minister or family member?
 Take a moment to think about relationships.
 Ask the question, “Do I usually have fun with people?” or “Do I always seem to be discussing some problem that needs to be fixed?”

-Let your relationships be friendships as it is not healthy for people too always want to help.
+Let relationships be friendships, it is not healthy for people to always want to help.
 If someone is always asking questions like: “What is wrong, you seem a little down?”
 “You are not looking good today, should we talk?”
 Then they are not offering a relationship.
-They are offering some sort of helping hand, maybe a co-dependent relationship.
-If people are not having any play or leisure time with other people, then relationships have taken on another role such as a therapist or minister.
+They are offering some sort of helping hand, maybe a codependent relationship.
+If people are not having any play or leisure time with other people then relationships have taken on another role, such as a therapist or minister.
 The specific problems that can emerge with these types relationships are harmful and too numerous to mention.
-Try to withdraw cautiously, or insist that the relationship change into something you can both count on to be fun and entertaining.
+Try to withdraw cautiously or insist that the relationship change into something you can both count on to be fun and entertaining.
 Ask these questions, “What am I getting from this relationship?” and “Do you always want to help?”
 Health Psychology for Everyday Life, the book.

 © Dr. Cheryl MacDonald

 To ask a question schedule an appointment, seminar or lecture go here

 or feel free to call 1 669-200-6033